rs-fagundes/take-home-assessments/Autodoc/readme.md

 ## About the Role
 Autodoc is the largest and fastest-growing auto parts e-commerce platform in Europe, with operations in 27 countries and over €1.3B in revenue.
-The **Senior Data Analyst** role focuses on delivering advanced data solutions to support decision-making, building dashboards, analyzing user behavior, and driving performance improvements across the funnel:contentReference[oaicite:0]{index=0}.
+The **Senior Data Analyst** role focuses on delivering advanced data solutions to support decision-making, building dashboards, analyzing user behavior, and driving performance improvements across the funnel.

 ---